finagle29/DBSP_DRP/docs/source/outputs.rst

 These files can be visually inspected using the command ``pypeit_show_1dspec --exten N SPEC1D_FILE`` to view extension N of the file.

-PypeIt 1D Coadd files ``redNNNN-target_SPATNNNN-SLITMMMM-DET01.fits`` described in more detail `here <https://pypeit.readthedocs.io/en/latest/coadd1d.html#current-coadd1d-data-model>`_.
+PypeIt 1D Coadd files ``redNNNN_redNNNN_target_SPATNNNN-SLITMMMM-DET01_SPATNNNN-SLITMMMM-DET01.fits`` described in more detail
+`here <https://pypeit.readthedocs.io/en/latest/coadd1d.html#current-coadd1d-data-model>`_.
-These files only exist to separate out multiple objects on the same frame into their own file.
+These files exist to separate out multiple objects on the same frame into their own file, and to coadd consecutive exposures of the same frame.
 These files can be visually inspected using the command ``lt_xspec COADD_FILE``.
+The filename will repeat the raw data file and spatial pixel information for each coadded file.

 Telluric-corrected 1D Coadd files have ``_tellcorr`` appended to the base filename of the coadd file.

-The final data product of DBSP_DRP is a FITS file named ``target.fits`` with structure described below.
+The final data product of DBSP_DRP is a FITS file named ``target_char.fits`` with structure described below, where ``char`` is a one letter designation of which object along the slit it is.

 .. table:: table
     :widths: 16 7 20 20